geudde/attic-chest/pages/08.season-7/02.meeting-70/08.attempt/docs.md

 <div class="author">Miss Vardill</div>

-Tis said my lyre is soft and sweet,
+’Tis said my lyre is soft and sweet,
 &emsp;Its burnished strings are gay,
 But tho’ with melody replete,
 &emsp;It will not sound today.
 Yet oft they say electric fire
 Has pierced my soul and touch’d my lyre.

-Tis true the flash was swift and strange —
+’Tis true the flash was swift and strange —
 &emsp;I know not how or when —
 Thro’ all my soul I felt it range,
 &emsp;And tremble round my pen,